U.S. Resume Format: How to Write an American Resume

 Overall, this resume is a great example of how to effectively showcase your qualifications and stand out in a competitive job market.

-1. Use a reverse-chronological resume format and stick to one-to-two pages.
-2
+1. Use a reverse-chronological resume format and stick to one or two pages.

 2. Do not include personal information such as your age, gender or marital status.